niranjan-cell/EPAM_Training-3/Kubernetes/kubernetesCheetSheet.md

 kubectl delete ing <ingress_name> : To delete the ingress

 # namespace
-kubectl config set-context --current --namespace <namespace_name> : To mark some namespace as default
+kubectl create ns <namespace_name> : To create the namespace kubectl get ns : To list the namespaces kubectl config set-context --current --namespace <namespace_name> : To mark some namespace as default
 ```